How to speed up the sale of your house

 Prepare as much as you can

-- Get any paperwork together that relates to the sale of your property.
-This could be any lease information (if the property is leasehold), any warranties or guarantees relating to different aspects of the house, eg. double glazing installation/warranties, and any other relevant documents eg. boiler servicing record.
+You should also gather any paperwork relating to the property.
+This might include lease information (if the property is leasehold) and any warranties or guarantees relevant to the property eg. double glazing FENSA certificates or boiler servicing records.

 Choose your estate agent and solicitor carefully

 As we’ve already mentioned, solicitors play a vital role in the speed and success of your sale, and the same is true for estate agents.
 If you don’t have any personal experience of reputable estate agents or conveyancing solicitors in your area, it’s always best to ask for personal recommendations from people you trust.
-Buying and selling property is expensive, so it can be tempting to go for the cheapest quote, but that could end up costing you in the long run.
-Your estate agent and solicitor ‘represent’ you to your buyers – don’t risk the success of your sale on saving a few pounds.
+Buying and selling property is expensive.
+This means it can be tempting to go for the cheapest quote, but that could end up costing you in the long run.
+Your estate agent and solicitor ‘represent’ you to your buyers.
+Don’t risk the success of your sale on saving a few pounds.
 Always base your decision on reputation rather than price.

 Choose your buyer carefully

 In a buyer’s market this can be a difficult one to have any control over, but if you have a choice of buyers, think carefully.
 Choosing a buyer in an uncomplicated, proceedable position is always likely to be a better move.
 An ideal buyer would:

 - Be chain-free (or in a very small property chain).